hpcloud-mon/mon-arch/README.md

 This section describes the overall features.

-* A highly performant, scalable, reliable and fault-tolerant monitoring solution that scales to service provider metrics levels of metrics throughput.
+* A highly performant, scalable, reliable and fault-tolerant Monitoring as a Service (MONaaS) solution that scales to service provider metrics levels of metrics throughput.
 Performance, scalability and high-availability have been designed in from the start.
 Can process 100s of thousands of metrics/sec as well as offer data retention periods of greater than a year with no data loss while still processing interactive queries.

-* Consolidates and unifies both operational (internal) and Monitoring as a Service (customer facing) capabilities.
-Service providers usually treat service operational monitoring separately from customer facing Monitoring as a Service (MaaS).
-This distinction is arbitrary and our solution has been designed to handle both, which allows us to reduce the number of systems that are required for monitoring.

 * Rest API for storing and querying  metrics and historical information.
 Most monitoring solution use special transports and protocols, such as CollectD or NSCA (Nagios).
 In our solution, http is the only protocol used.
 This simplifies the overall design and also allows for a much richer way of describing the data via dimensions.